sgaguilar2030-oss/CS2/DOCUMENTATION.md

 - Use of APA-style referencing for any sources used

 Philippine Science High School System. (n.d.).
 Institutional grading system reference.
-.
-.
-.
-.
-.

 DETAILED METHODOLOGY SECTION

-An added section in the documentation describing the GitHub repository
 - How core features were implemented

 The core features were implemented using separate functions for each major task.
 Input validation is handled by get_valid_number() and get_valid_grade() to ensure users enter correct values.
 The calculate_assessment() function computes weighted grades for formative and alternative assessments, while calculate_exam() computes the weighted contribution of exams.
 All computed values are combined in calculate_subject_gwa() to produce the final GWA percentage for each subject.
 The main loop allows users to calculate multipl subjects and optionally display the grading table.